pure-data/externals-howto/README.rst

 *Note*: this isn't necessarily the same as the length of the signal vector that a signal object is expected to execute on.
 A switch~ or block~ object might change that.
-An object's "dsp"-method has access to the signal vectors and the *s\_n* entry of any of the t\_signal's passed in give the length of the signal vector the dsp *perform* function will execute on.
+An object's "dsp" method has access to the signal vectors and the *s\_n* entry of any of the t\_signal's passed in give the length of the signal vector the dsp *perform* function will execute on.